This site is running on a 286 PC, booted and served entirely from a 90mm floppy disk. See current server stats.

 Zip was a high-capacity floppy disk format introduced in 1995 by Iomega, with disk that were slightly larger than the 3.5-inch microfloppy disk.

 It was initially available with 100 MB capacity, with 250 MB and 750 MB versions becoming available later.
 Higher-capacity drives can read lower-capacity disks.
-The disks had a retroreflective spot that allowed that drive to recognise the capacity of t
+The disks had a retroreflective spot that allowed that drive to recognise the capacity of the disk, and eject it if it was of a higher capacity than the drive.

 The drives were available as internal or external drives, with a variety of interfaces.